-The Queen Mary University of London (QMUL) Life Sciences Initiative (LSI) aims to develop a unique life sciences cluster stretching across our east London campuses, acting as a beacon to attract partners from higher education, the NHS and industry.
+The Queen Mary University of London (QMUL) Life Sciences Institute (LSI) aims to develop a unique life sciences cluster stretching across our east London campuses, acting as a beacon to attract partners from higher education, the NHS and industry.
 Working with these partners, and through the application of interdisciplinary research expertise garnered from all three faculties of QMUL, the LSI will address fundamental healthcare-related challenges to deliver demonstrable patient benefits.
-In doing so, the LSI and partners will produce key deliverables that aim to prevent illness and optimise treatment (through improved delivery of safe and compassionate care) and so address the marked health inequalities in the local population of London’s East End and beyond.
+In doing so, the LSI and partners will aim to prevent illness and optimise treatment (through improved delivery of safe and compassionate care) and so address the marked health inequalities in the local population of London’s East End and beyond.

 Our research is conducted across a wide range of disciplines, including humanities, social sciences, law, medicine, dentistry, science and engineering.
 There is substantial world-class life sciences activity across the university, including:

 The range of subjects enables us to offer broad, interesting and exciting areas of study to students and researchers.

 Our co-location at both our Whitechapel and Charterhouse Square campuses with clinical services at the Barts Health NHS Trust, together with our work with the East London NHS Foundation Trust and local commissioning groups (CCGs), complements and strengthens our research endeavours.

 Our researchers are also supported by the University’s Genome Centre, which provides specialist services in a range of areas such as Single Cell genomics, RNA sequencing, DNA methylation profiling and targeted DNA sequencing.

 Other key factors that contribute towards making life sciences a rapidly evolving area for research include:

 - The cost of sequencing an individual human genome has fallen to a level where it can be conducted commercially at substantial volume